AHWALab/EF5Docs/source/calibrating.rst

 Model calibration
 ----------------------

-To calibrate a specific model (CREST, SAC-SMA), you need to set up the calibration parameters in the configuration file.
+To calibrate a specific model, CREST or SAC-SMA, you need to set up the calibration parameters range in the control file.
 The calibration process will optimize the parameters to minimize the difference between observed and simulated streamflow.
-The calibration process uses the DREAM algorithm for optimization.
-You can specify the objective function (CC, NSCE, SSE), which are statistic metrics to evaluate the model performance.
-The parameter ranges for calibration are also defined in the configuration file.
+EF5 uses the DREAM method for optimization.
+You can specify the objective function -CC, NSCE, SSE-, which are statistic metrics to evaluate the model performance.
+The possible parameter ranges for calibration are also defined in the configuration file.
 The following is an example of how to set up the calibration parameters in the configuration file:

 .. dropdown:: Parameters influence in the simulated time series